photo: Giovanny Gallegos (Jeff Curry/USA TODAY Sports)

-- 5/17 The Cardinals recalled RHP Ryan Helsley from the Memphis Redbirds.
+- 7/20 The Cardinals recalled RHP Ryan Helsley from the Memphis Redbirds.

-- LHP Brett Cecil (wrist) continues on the 60 day injured list.
-Cecil had been shut down from throwing for an indefinite period following surgery to address carpal tunnel syndrome.
-The left hander is reportedly starting a throwing program on Monday.
-Cecil could return to the roster in early July.
+- LHP Brett Cecil (carpal tunnel syndrome left wrist) continues on the 60 day injured list.
+Cecil had been shut down from throwing for an indefinite period since spring training.
+The left hander has had a setback in his rehab and it remains unclear when he will return.

-The Cardinals’ Regular Season schedule can be viewed here.
+The Cardinals’ regular season schedule can be viewed here.

 Blast from the Past